Correlators in phase-ordering from Schr\"odinger-invariance: Introduction

 This work is organised as follows.
-In section~\ref{sec:2} we recall the necessary background on non-equilibrium field theory, Schr\"odinger-invariance and the new extension of its representations to far-from-equilibrium situations.
-This will be limited to the context of phase-ordering kinetics.
+In section~\ref{sec:2} we recall the necessary background on non-equilibrium field theory \BLAU{of phase-ordering kinetics}, Schr\"odinger-invariance and the new extension of its representations to far-from-equilibrium situations.
 Section~\ref{sec:3} recalls first the essential properties of the two-time response function before the calculation of two-time and single-time correlators is carried out in detail and their generic properties are described, which includes the discussion of finite-size effects and global two-time correlators.
 We conclude in section~\ref{sec:4}.
 Four appendices treat the calculation of four-point response functions (including systems of finite-size), the absence of change in form of the two-point response function in the presence of dimensionful variables and {\sc Porod}'s law.